-The IOPC does not consider that it is under a strict legal duty to provide a VRR Scheme.
-Our position is not directly comparable to that of the CPS or the police.
-However, we acknowledge that where on conclusion of an investigation we determine not to make a referral to the CPS under the Police Reform Act 2002 ('PRA'), the CPS has no opportunity to make a prosecutorial decision, and the 'decision-making' in this regard is complete.
-The absence of any IOPC VRR Scheme results in a situation in which a victim of a crime who alleges that the crime was committed by a member of the public has a right to seek a review of a decision not to refer the matter to the CPS, but a victim of a crime who alleges that the crime was committed by a police officer (where that matter is investigated by the IOPC) does not.
+The absence of any IOPC VRR scheme results in a victim of a crime who alleges that a crime was committed by a member of the public having the right to seek a review of a decision not to refer the matter to the CPS, but a victim of a crime who alleges that the crime was committed by a police officer (and that matter is investigated by the IOPC), does not.

-It is for this reason that the IOPC, following a review of its policy position, has decided to introduce a VRR Scheme.
+It is for this reason the IOPC, following a review of its policy position, decided to introduce a VRR scheme.

-The Scheme will only apply to criminal investigations that have been carried out, managed or directed by the IOPC and it will enable victims to seek a review of the original decision not to refer.
-For clarity, the Scheme will not apply to reviews or appeals carried out by the IOPC following an investigation by the police.
+The scheme will apply in all independent, managed and directed investigations that have previously been designated by the IOPC as criminal investigations.
+The scheme will not apply to reviews or appeals carried out by the IOPC following an investigation by the police.